Licensed Attorney in HI, CA & NV

-Make it easy for your family by getting your estate planning documents now.
+Make it easy for your family by getting your estate planning documents.
 Kristen Spees is a licensed attorney in Hawaii, Nevada and California.
 She works with her parents who are both estate planning attorneys, licensed in HI, CA, NV and FL, and have over 65 years of combined experience.
-What makes us different from other law firms is that our documents are written in plain English, we charge flat fees instead of by the hour, and we offer free telephone and email support to you and your loved ones.
+What makes us different from other law firms is that our documents are written in plain English and we charge flat fees instead of by the hour.

 Call to set up an appointment: 808-870-2687